 The aim of the arrangement is to promote the vitality and as a result the sustainable employability of the employee.
-When employees want to make use of the arrangement, they must explain in a meeting with their manager the reasons for the vitality scheme and how it would contribute to their sustainable employability.
-This meeting takes place at least four months before the commencement date of the VRP.
+When employees want to make use of the arrangement, they must explain in a meeting with their manager how the VSP would contribute to their sustainable employability and how it would benefit them personally.
+This meeting takes place at least four months before the commencement date of the VSP.